usharesoft/appcenter-docs/apis/en/source/pages/machinescan/scanSync_getFiles.rst

 	* Response Formats: ``text/plain`` ``application/xml`` ``application/json``
 	* Since: ``UForge 3.7.7``

-Gets all full paths of files to be synchronized from a source to a target instance.
+Returns all full paths of files to be synchronized from a source to a target instance.

 Security Summary
 ~~~~~~~~~~~~~~~~